LakruwanPathirage/Distributed_System_Rest_Api/README.md

 ### Method 1

-*Then paste that "RMI_Server_Stub.class" to bin folder of RMI-Client *Then run the RMI_Client.java
+*Paste that "RMI_Server_Stub.class" to bin folder of RMI-Client *Then run the RMI_Client.java

 ### Method 2